If you have been injured by a health care professional or provider, we can help.

 In order to sue for damages, you need to demonstrate that you have suffered injury, loss or damage which was caused by the negligence of the hospital, doctor or other health care provider, not from the underlying disease, disorder or injury for which you were being treated.
 This can be a difficult question to determine and requires expert skill, knowledge and advice to investigate and prosecute.

 We can help you get the compensation you deserve on a no win, no fee basis.

 That means you don’t have the added burden or stress of up-front legal fees.
-You simply focus on you and your family and leave the fight to us.
+You simply focus on you and your family and leave the investigation, prosecution and resolution of your claim to us.